- As low as $208/Night

 - Approximately 846 square feet

 Uncover the enchanting Mermaid Cove, located on the pristine shores of Myrtle Beach in the highly sought-after Shore Drive area.
-This striking oceanfront 2-bedroom, 2-bathroom vacation haven offers the ideal blend of comfort and convenience.
-Appreciate many amenities, including onsite security, first floor direct beach access and more.
-With everything you need to feel at home, immerse yourself in coastal beauty and make memorable memories at Mermaid Cove - your ideal beachfront hideaway.
+This appealing beachside 2-bedroom, 2-bathroom vacation haven offers the ideal blend of comfort and convenience.
+Savor many amenities, including onsite security, first floor direct beach access and more.
+With everything you need to feel at home, immerse yourself in coastal beauty and make memorable memories at Mermaid Cove - your ideal hideaway.

 About the Area